aurora-opensource/xviz/python/README.md

 # Get started

 You can try running the scenario server by `python examples/serve_scenarios.py`.
-Then you can run `cd examples/get-started && yarn start-live` under your `streetscape.gl` repository to see the example scenarios.
+Then you can run `cd examples/get-started && yarn start-live-local` under your `streetscape.gl` repository to see the example scenarios.

 # Acknowledgements